 Purchasing property is often the most significant purchase you will make.
 If you are purchasing property for the first time, this can be a very daunting experience.
-MCG Legal have prepared the following tips to make moving into your dream home much easier.
+MCG Legal have prepared 8 things to consider before buying a home to make moving into your dream home much easier.

 1. Arrange for pre finance approval

 Very few lenders will offer a mortgage if there is no property but most will provide you with pre finance approval to give you an indication of how much money you will be able to borrow, and how much interest will be payable.
 Pre finance approval does not mean that you will ultimately be granted finance approval for the property you intend to purchase, for this reason, insertion of a ‘subject to finance’ condition is important and should be discussed with your agent or solicitor prior to signing your offer to purchase.